 Satisfaction with the Program

-We regularly invite parents and students to rate the ranch and to make suggestions about improvements.
-Parents and students are overwhelmingly positive about the ranch.
+We regularly invite parents and students to rate the Ranch and to make suggestions about improvements.
+Parents and students are overwhelmingly positive about our residential treatment center for teens.
 Over 98% of parents agreed that their daughter was making progress in treatment.
 Given the chance to rate the safety of the campus and activities, both parents and students give high scores.
 Also, 90% of parents and students reported that Discovery Ranch for Girls meets their educational needs.
 These reports show that students improve and that parents and students are highly satisfied with our treatment and services.